xmrvsbeast/monerod-auto-restart/README.md

     chmod +x check_monerod_status.sh monerod-run.sh

-Now you can run the check_monerod_status.sh script and it will start monerod, or wait for the cron job to kick it off A screen session is started you can attach to it by the command
+Now you can run the check_monerod_status.sh script and it will start monerod, or wait for the cron job to kick it off.

+A screen session is started you can attach to it by the command.

     screen -r monerod